A Complete Guide to DTC Fulfillment: Benefits, Challenges, and Best Practices

 DTC Fulfillment Challenges

-Stricter shipping SLAs
+Stricter shipping expectations

 Complex SKUs and kitting needs